kubeshop/testkube-dashboard/README.md

 A simple read-only dashboard for real-time Kubtest results.

 The Kubtest Dashboard is deployed as a standalone web application in a cluster running Kubtest.
-It communicates with the Kubtest api-server via an Ingress controller (either provided or bundled):
+It runs in the browser and communicates with the Kubtest api-server via an Ingress controller (either provided or bundled):

 ![img.png](docs/images/very-high-level-architecture.png)